 We won’t put a fact-check label on this because we have seen with our own eyes how trucking-crushing regulations have caused truckers to cut corners so they can place food on the table.
 According to those who run and work for the trucking industry, we can’t agree with something reported as false when it’s palpably, at least partially true.

 This is one of the main excuses they give during deposition testimony, “short on cash.”
 It’s been getting worse for decades, apparently so much so that truckers lead and are unseating progressives in hard-core welfare cities and states.

 Bloomberg goes on to report that “Vaccine requirements could cause trucking companies to lose up to 37% of their drivers to retirements or to smaller carriers that aren’t subject to the rule, the American Trucking Associations has warned.”

-In one story we reported on, even children on Reddit ask whether it’s ok to run over rioters on the freeway with your vehicle to protect your family.
-Durr’s complaint about this, is why on earth are the police allowing lawbreakers with such vulnerability to enter freeways and attack big rig truck drivers?
+In one story we reported, even children on Reddit ask whether it’s ok to run over rioters on the freeway with your vehicle to protect your family.
+Durr’s complaint about this is why on earth are the police allowing lawbreakers with such vulnerability to enter freeways and attack big rig truck drivers?